S-mishina/flexiblemockserver/README.md

   * istio DEMO
     * [Usage README](./docs/istio/README.md)

+> [!Tips]
+> When checking the operation of OpenTelemetry + ServiceMesh, it is recommended to start with progressive delivery.

 ## Example

 Here are the environment variables for changing the port and endpoint of a Flask application: